 This is a good option if you’re shipping a cake to a friend or relative who lives several hours away.
 Just weigh your options and go with the shipping company that best suits your needs.

 Knowing how to ship a cake properly should help you to get good results.
-You should be able to ship your cake without having to worry too much about it arriving safely.
+You should be able to ship one without having to worry too much about it arriving safely.

 Having the cake arrive at its destination intact is about doing the right things when boxing it up.
 It’s best to freeze the cake if you can, and you’re going to need to pack the cake box with care.

 Taking the time to ship a secure cake box will make a world of difference.
-Be sure to follow the advice above before you bring a cake to a shipping company to have it shipped out.
+Be sure to follow the advice above before you bring it to a shipping company to have it shipped out.

 The next time that you go to ship a cake, it’s going to be way easier to get things done.
-You’ll already know what to do and you’ll be ready to get the cake out the door quite fast.
+You’ll already know what to do and you’ll be ready to get it out the door quite fast.